Characterization activities? Here you go! These character analysis activities are easy to scaffold.

 Analyzing characters could be my favorite part of literature exploration.
 Wondering what make a character tick, looking at foreshadowing in regards to his actions, guessing why he’s involved in certain conflicts—it all makes literature fun.
 Plus, character study activities are great ways to build classroom community.

 Unless you get students excited about characters, they won’t see the depth of the novel.
 Passion for characters is important; readers should root them on or root against them.
 With any novel study, characterization activities will get students thinking and analyzing.
 Before you can move to difficult exercises like a literary analysis essay, you might try scaffolded pieces to get students thinking about characters.

-I have listed fifteen ways to study characterization with literature, and I have also included them in a PDF for your ease.
+I have listed fifteen ways to study characterization with literature, potential character analysis activities, and I have also included them in a PDF for your ease.
 You can access the download by clicking on the image:

 Design license plates.

 One of my favorite character study activities is the license plates one.
 Students can create these digitally or with paper. . . and the finished products are unique.

 Which characters would have vanity plates?
 What would the plates say?
 Would a character have randomly assigned plates?
 Does a character have such bad luck that she would have goofy plates on accident?
 Is a character so absent minded that he would forget to apply for license plates?
 License plates are a great segue into discussing how characters interact with other pieces of the story like settings.
 Plus, character analysis activities like license plates allow for artistic students a chance to showcase their understanding.

 Create comical, cartoonish puppets of a few characters.
 If students particularly enjoy this, ask them to write a quick script and act out a scene.
 Use string, yarn, material, and construction paper.

 I often shop the clearance bins at fabric stores for remnants.
 The puppets are typically small, and students don’t need much material.

 Post on social media.